arbenson/Sequences-Of-Sets/README.md

 - [Sequences of Sets](http://cs.cornell.edu/~arb/sequences-of-sets-KDD-2018.pdf).
 Austin R. Benson, Ravi Kumar, and Andrew Tomkins.
 Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD '18'), 2018.

-All of the code is written in Julia.
+All of the code is written in Julia 1.0.

 For questions, please email Austin at arb@cs.cornell.edu.